gschmutz/stream-processing-workshop/07e-iot-queryable-data/README.md

 # Ingest IoT Vehicle Data - Using Pull query to get data

-So with the vehicle position data from both source systems normalized into the `vehicle_tracking_refined` topic and available in ksqlDB throught the `vehicle_tracking_refined_s` stream object, is it possible to query for the latest position for a given vehicle?
+So with the vehicle position data from both source systems normalized into the `vehicle_tracking_refined` topic and available in ksqlDB through the `vehicle_tracking_refined_s` stream object, is it possible to query for the latest position for a given vehicle?

 ![Alt Image Text](./images/iot-ingestion-overview.png "Schema Registry UI")